rdegouveia/Getting-CleaningData_CourseraProject/README.md

 ##FUNCTION
 The following function creates a table with the average of each variable for each activity and each subject.

 1st: it creates a data frame called output with the names of activities instead of numbers given by table y_train.txt.
-Then it merges subject_train.txt, output.
+Then it merges subject_train.txt, output as follows:

 <!-- -->